By Keith Bernard

 Some Protection (inline granular filter only)

-- Mostly improves color and odor, with some improvement in taste
+- Mostly improves colour and odour, with some improvement in taste

 - Some sediment removal (depending on micron level) to protect RV

 - Bottled water still recommended for drinking

 Some Protection (“point of use” only)

 - Can achieve drinking water quality at faucet where filter is used (under sink, filtered water pitcher)

 - No improvement for showering or rinsing (unless filters are used)

 - Continued risk to RV for buildup of sediment within pipes, water heater, other systems